 6. Manage your weight.
 No, not that weight, the weight of your luggage.
 In this day of luggage charges, you’ve got to pay attention to how you pack your suitcases.
 If you’re traveling with a spouse, you want to balance your items between the two suitcases.
 If necessary, you can wear some of your heavier things, such as your coat, and your bulkier shoes, like tennis shoes, even though it’s a nuisance during the security screen.

-Important tip – double check the dates on your driver’s license or passport.
+Important travel hacks – double check the dates on your driver’s license or passport.
 My husband had an accident the day after my birthday, and I went to the airport to rent a car.
 Guess what – my license had just expired.
 I ended up spending the day at DMV instead – ugh.

 My son also did that when we were on vacation for his birthday.
 We realized his license had just expired.
 Fortunately, we were driving, or we would have been stranded in California.

 8. Pre-plan and pre-pack.
 I learned this lesson on my last trip.
 I messed up on setting my cell phone alarm and woke up an hour later than I expected.
 Fortunately, I had every single item packed up and waiting by the front door, including my laptop, cords, and toiletries, and I had already laid out my outfit for the plane.
 I still completely missed my plane, but I was dressed and out the front door in ten minutes flat without overlooking a single item!
+Early packing can save your butt!

 Leave emergency contact info with your neighbors and pet sitters, and make sure you have phone numbers and addresses for anyone you might want to visit, or might need to call in an emergency.
 You never know when you might have an accident, or when a natural disaster might occur.
 If someone is watching your kids, make sure they have a medical release for in case of an unexpected injury or illness.